iljarotar/synth/README.md

     # an arbitrary signal
     # the signal can have any length
     signal: [-1, 0, 0.25, -0.3, 0.8, 1]

+    # fade controls the transition length in seconds
+    # affected parameter is `freq`
+    fade: 2
 ```

 ### Configuration